-The 2025 Ullyot Public Affairs Lecture and Award will feature Nobel laureate Sir David W. C. MacMillan.
-A Q&A session and the presentation of the Liberty Bowl will follow MacMillan’s lecture.
+The 2025 Ullyot Public Affairs Lecture and Award features Nobel laureate Sir David W. C. MacMillan.
+A Q&A session and the presentation of the Liberty Bowl follows MacMillan’s lecture.

 The Path to Invention and Discovery in Catalysis

-This lecture will first discuss the advent and development of asymmetric organocatalysis in the MacMillan Laboratory.
-It will also include the exploration of the concepts of chemical reactivity, catalysis, and the asymmetry of organic molecules, as well as the impact of organocatalysis on modern synthetic chemistry and the real-world applications of this technology.
-We will then look to the future and consider how organocatalysis may continue to influence scientific research and society.
-The second part of the talk will be a lighthearted discussion of the life-changing experience of becoming a Nobel Prize winner, and the ways in which this experience shapes your perspective of science and society.
+This lecture discusses the advent and development of asymmetric organocatalysis in the MacMillan Laboratory.
+It also includes the exploration of the concepts of chemical reactivity, catalysis, and the asymmetry of organic molecules, as well as the impact of organocatalysis on modern synthetic chemistry and the real-world applications of this technology.
+We then look to the future and consider how organocatalysis may continue to influence scientific research and society.
+The second part of the talk is a lighthearted discussion of the life-changing experience of becoming a Nobel Prize winner, and the ways in which this experience shapes your perspective of science and society.

 About Sir David W. C. MacMillan